victor-hdgomes/blog-nextjs/README.md

 **After your pull request is merged**, you can safely delete your branch.
 ---

-Made with ♥ by Junior Alves
+Made with ♥ by Victor Hugo